TechArchSA/HackersNote/README.md

 # Gitbook Builder
-It's a Ruby script creates a gitbook compatible structure for penetration test and red team projects The main target of this script is to make building [gitbook](https://www.gitbook.com/editor) project for a new PT/RT engagement easy.
+It's a Ruby script creates a gitbook compatible structure for penetration test and red team projects The main target of this script is to make building [gitbook](https://www.gitbook.com/editor) project for a new PT/RT engagement easily.

 ## Usage